mikhaidn/InternetOfThingsCS498/Labs/Lab1-IotDevices/README.md

     * The IR component must have a `REPLACE_FUNCTION_NAME()` method
     * The PC component must have a `REPLACE_FUNCITON_NAME()` method

-## 1. Introduction and theoretical motivation
+## 1. Introduction and Theoretical Motivation
 * "Cloud computing" is a buzzword for distributed systems of on demand processing and memory storage.
 * In the same manner, "Internet of things" is a buzzword.
 What do you think IoT means?
 * This lab will walk you through the development of an **obstacle avoidance and lane departure mitigation** system, like one seen on the 2019 Honda Civic.
 By creating this **Vehicular Network (VN) **, you will have implemented an IoT System.